waxbetty/Sushi-fork-1/readme.md

 "DOM" is an acronym for [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model).

-"The DOM is a cross-platform and language-independent application programming interface (API) that treats an HTML document as a tree structure wherein each node is an object representing a part of the document."
+The DOM is an application programming interface (API) that treats an HTML document as a tree structure where each node on the tree is an object representing a part of the document.

 <!-- ### Variable Assignment and Types